 But imagine that you’re an alien visiting Earth for the first time.
 You’d probably be baffled by wedding traditions, because they’re so unlike humans' day-to-day lives.
 In what other situation would a person’s close friends all wear the same dress?
 And why would you throw a bouquet of flowers at your single guests — don't they have it hard enough?
 Wedding bouquets are heavy, you know!

-The meanings of wedding traditions have changed over time — so even if your favorite tradition has a surprisingly dark history, it can represent something different to you today.
+The meanings of wedding traditions have changed over time — so even if your favourite tradition has a surprisingly dark history, it can represent something different to you today.
 On the other hand, if a certain tradition creeps you out, you don’t have to participate.
 When it comes to getting married, the only requirement is signing the marriage license — and with non-legally-binding weddings on the rise among celebrities, that’s becoming optional, too.